Fire restrictions and regulations are in place in Victoria to reduce the risk of bushfire and the chances it could damage or destroy life or property.

 Where possible, avoid working when weather is hazardous, such as when there is strong, dry wind or warm to hot temperatures.

 Compliance with regulations does not relieve a person of all responsibility for bushfires caused by that person's equipment and machinery.
 It is essential to take steps to prevent uncontrolled fires.
-Burning off in state forests, national parks and on protected public land is the responsibility of the relevant public land manager.

-• the space immediately around and above the engine is clear of all flammable material for a distance of at least 1.5 metres and
+• the space immediately around and above the engine is clear of all flammable material for a distance of at least 1.5 metres

-• check that the machinery has:
+• check that the engine has either:

 • a turbo charger or an exhaust aspirated air cleaner.